stackbit/sourcebit/README.md

 To ease the process of configuring Sourcebit, we've created a command-line tool that provides an interactive setup process.
 By asking you a series of questions defined by each plugin, this tool generates a `sourcebit.js` file so that you can get up and running in no time.

-To start this process, run `npx sourcebit` in your project directory.
+To start this process, run `npx create-sourcebit` or `npm init sourcebit` in your project directory.

 ## Usage